robw4/robw4.github.io/index.md

    towards machine vision - I have spent the last three months interning with Nvidia developing systems for large scale semantic 3D mapping and scene understanding using Stereo cameras for AV applications.
 display_title: false
+no_content: true
 ---

 ![teaser](/assets/images/research.jpg)

 ## <i class='fas fa-briefcase'></i> Jobs
-I am currently looking for jobs at the intersection of robotics autonomous driving and machine learning.
+I am currently looking for jobs at the intersection of robotics, autonomous driving and machine learning.
-- Download a copy of my [resume](/assets/pdf/robw-resume.pdf)
+- Download a copy of my [resume](/cv.html)
 - Find me on [LinkedIn](https://www.linkedin.com/in/rob-weston-a1289a177/)
 - Or reach out via [email](mailto:robw@robots.ox.ac.uk).